tomaskala/website/posts/2022-06-16-overlay-network-configuration.md

 running on my server.
 The service controls a [shell script](https://github.com/tomaskala/infra/blob/master/roles/overlay_network/files/overlay-network) that sets up the network components based on a configuration file described below.
-The scripts really only accepts two commands: one to set up the network, the other to tear it down.
+The script really only accepts two commands: one to set up the network, the other to tear it down.

-Because the scripts only sets up a couple of system options, a service isn't strictly necessary.
+Because the script only sets up a couple of system options, a service isn't strictly necessary.
 However, it provides me with more control over its runtime, allowing me to easily launch it on startup or stop when necessary.
 Such kind of service that only launches a particular program is known as a oneshot service.

-I shamelessly stole this idea from my colleague Tomas Drtina, whom I hereby thank kindly.

 # Network structure

-The structure of the entire network is configured in a [JSON file](https://github.com/tomaskala/infra/blob/master/roles/overlay_network/files/overlay-network.json) that contains the IPv4 and IPv6 ranges of all subnets as well as local DNS entries.
+The structure of the entire network is configured in a [JSON file](https://github.com/tomaskala/infra/blob/master/roles/overlay_network/files/overlay-network.json) that contains the IPv4 and IPv6 ranges of all subnets, IP addresses of the gateway, and local DNS entries.
 The control script uses [jq](https://stedolan.github.io/jq/) to extract the individual entries.

 Schematically, the network looks like this (created using [asciiflow.com](https://asciiflow.com)).